-Fashion students taking a gap year with GVI are encouraged to continue working on their portfolio by exploring their sketching, photography and digital publishing skills while on the project.
+Fashion students taking a gap year with GVI are encouraged to continue working on their portfolio by exploring their sketching, photography, and digital publishing skills while on the project.

 Conservation can be a demanding career and the path to becoming employed in wildlife conservation is not always clear.
-The best way to find your path, is to see what fieldwork is really like.
+The best way to find your path is to see what fieldwork is really like.

-On these projects you’ll help to track and increase the global turtle population by measuring and tagging mother turtles, setting up protection for turtle nests, guiding baby turtles to the sea and maintaining a turtle sanctuary.
+On these projects you’ll help to track and increase the global turtle population by measuring and tagging mother turtles, setting up protection for turtle nests, guiding baby turtles to the sea and assisting in maintaining a turtle sanctuary.

 If your passion is more directed at preserving life below water we suggest taking a look at some of our marine conservation internships.